danielpetrov18/Evaluation-Approaches-for-Retrieval-Augmented-Generation-RAG-/Readme.md

 For the evaluation of all experiments across the different frameworks I use the same `model` and `temperature` - `llama3.1:8b-instruct-q4_1` and `0.0` respectively.

+For each framework the results will be stored in `res` in the corresponding folder.

 ---

 ### Contact